BenDoogue/StudyDesk/README.md

 # StudyDesk
-A small flashcard app to help me (and hopefully others) study/n Built with claude
+A small flashcard app to help me (and hopefully others) study
+Built with claude